 SWEET RICOTTA ITALIAN PEACH COOKIES

 These show stopper cookies capture the attention of anyone in close vicinity.
-The lemony cookie filled with zesty orange ricotta beg for sun and summer guests.
-Mixing up the cookies is effortless, though you'll need to pick up a small craft brush for the finishing touches.
+You'll find the cookie dough effortless to mix and bake.
+Filling them with zesty orange ricotta and assembling them creates the peach.
+A small craft brush finishes the details.
 Sweet Ricotta Italian Peach Cookies will make your dessert table enchanting.

 This recipe makes approximately 25 cookies.
 Each cookie is the size of a small plum (4-5 bites).
-You can easily create cookies even smaller, bite size and abundant.
+Making them smaller and bite size creates an abundant, overflowing presentation.
 See the notes below for specific details.

-I also want to especially thank Alice at mitzyathome.com for her detailed recipe.
+I want to thank Alice at mitzyathome.com for her detailed recipe.
 Visit her original post at http://www.mitzyathome.com/2015/orange-infused-sweet-ricotta-peach-cookies/.

 The Finer Cookie is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for websites to earn advertising fees by advertising and linking to amazon.com.
 This post contains affiliate links, which means The Finer Cookie will receive a small commission if you make a purchase using this link.
 This modest income helps support the website.